-The 2017 Spring Tree Sale is CLOSED The next sale may be Fall 2017, if conducted.
-If a Fall Sale is held, information will be available in late August, 2017.
-Information about the 2018 Spring Tree Sale will be available in January, 2018.
-The 2017 Native Plants Sale is CLOSED Information about the 2018 Spring Native Plant Sale will be available in January, 2018.
+2017 Fall Tree Sale is OPEN - orders accepted through September 22nd.
+Visit the "2017 Fall Tree Sale" page for more information.
+2018 Tree and Native Plants Sales Information about the 2018 Spring Tree and Native Plant Sales will be available in January, 2018.
 Check this page from time to time for notification about when the next sale will be underway.

 Tree and Native Plant Sales